elixir-ecto/ecto/guides/howtos/Many to many and upserts.md

 Now let's also imagine we want the user to input such tags as a list of words split by comma, such as: "elixir, erlang, ecto".
 Once this data is received in the server, we will break it apart into multiple tags and associate them to the post, creating any tag that does not yet exist in the database.

 While the constraints above sound reasonable, that's exactly what put us in trouble with `cast_assoc/3`.
-Remember the `cast_assoc/3` changeset function was designed to receive external parameters and compare them with the associated data in our structs.
-To do so correctly, Ecto requires tags to be sent as a list of maps.
+The `cast_assoc/3` changeset function was designed to receive external parameters and compare them with the associated data in our structs.To do so correctly, Ecto requires tags to be sent as a list of maps.
+We saw an example of this in the [Many to many and casting guide](many-to-many-and-casting.html).
 However here we expect tags to be sent in a string separated by comma.

 Furthermore, `cast_assoc/3` relies on the primary key field for each tag sent in order to decide if it should be inserted, updated or deleted.
 Again, because the user is simply passing a string, we don't have the ID information at hand.